Contents

 • Look for transparency around approval status for each course and format.

-• Choose a provider that regularly updates their content to align with changing requirements.
+• Choose a provider that regularly updates its content to align with changing requirements.

 Topic Depth